elixir-editors/vim-elixir/README.md

 Run the tests: `bundle exec parallel_rspec spec`

-Spawn a container with vim and dev configs: `docker-compose build && docker-compose run vim`
+Spawn a container with vim and dev configs: `bin/vim` or `bin/nvim`

 ### Feature Wishlist